melanieganz/MoCoProject/README.md

 Abstract presented at ISMRM 2022

 ### MotionCorrectedClinicalMRProtocol:
-Evaluating the performance of markerless prospective motion correction and selective reacquisition in a clinical protocol for pediatric brain MRI
+Evaluating the performance of markerless prospective motion correction and selective reacquisition in a clinical protocol for brain MRI
-Code for the work on the ongoing Clinical study at Neurobiology Research Unit, Copenhagen University Hospital (Denmark).
+Code for the work with a dataset of 22 healthy volunteers to validate the quality of preopsective motion correction techniques prior to the ongoing clinical study at Neurobiology Research Unit, Copenhagen University Hospital (Denmark).
+Fully anonymized data (BIDSified image data, raw data in ISMRM-RD format and motion tracking files) will be released asap.

 ### RealNoiseMRI challenge:
 MRI reconstruction challenge with realistic noise, first round associated with MICCAI 2021, second round asociated with MedNeurIPS